Slavery's ghost haunts cotton gin factory's transformation - NewsBreak

 Stoddart, a Prattville native whose grandmother once worked at the factory, said the focus so far has been on saving the structure, which closed for good in 2012 after the last owner outsourced the work to India.
 “Animals were living in it and trees were growing out of the roof,” she said.

-Deborah Robinson's husband, Robert Lee Robinson, who is Black and once worked in the factory, hopes residents will have a chance to learn about more than the man who founded the town and owned the enslaved people who worked there.
+Deborah Robinson's husband Robert Lee Robinson, who is Black and once worked in the factory, hopes residents will have a chance to learn about more than the man who founded the town and owned the slaves who worked there.

 “They always talk about Daniel Pratt and what he accomplished, but how did he accomplish that?
 Whose back did he accomplish that on?
 Whose shoulders was he standing on?” said Robinson.